logan-gall/MiniRex_WirelessControls/README.md

 Mini Rex uses a Python program to parse input from a Gamepad/Joystick input on a input processing computer.
 This program sends CRSF signal data to a Drone Control Transmitter (TX) over serial.
 The transmitter wirelessly sends data to the Drone Control Receiver (RX), which outputs the CRSF signal to a Raspberry Pi Pico.
-The Pico runs a C++ program which interprets the data, outputting either an emulated Joystick signal or PWM signals to the final output device.
+The Pico runs a C++ program which interprets the data, outputting either an emulated Joystick signals to the final output device.

 ## Requirements